FarzanAkhtar1/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 So, make an account with QuickNode [here](https://www.quicknode.com/?utm_source=buildspace&utm_campaign=generic&utm_content=sign-up&utm_medium=buildspace).

+From the menu navigate to Endpoints -> Create Endpoint -> Ethereum -> Sepolia -> Create Endpoint The below video will help you.

 Checkout the video below to see how to get your API key for a testnet!
 [Loom](https://www.loom.com/share/c079028c612340e8b7439d0d2103a313)